transitland/www-transit-land/documentation/tutorial/map-of-nearby-stops.md

 After you've made the first map, the tutorial continues with progressively more advanced suggestions to using the Transitland API.

-## Why make this map

-- You're a business owner and you want to add a map to your website that shows that it's possible to walk to your shop from one of several bus stops or train stations.
-- By knowing how many transit stops are within walking distance of people's homes you can begin to analyze accessibility to transit

 ## Find your starting location

 First, you'll need to know the latitude and longitude coordinates of the starting place.
 If you're starting at [Fontana di Trevi](http://www.openstreetmap.org/way/23322002#map=19/41.90097/12.48328) in Rome, Italy, the latitude is `41.90097` and the longitude is `12.48328`.